daycry/cronjob/README.md

 This is the primary entry point to the Tasks system.
 It should be called by a cron task on the server every minute in order to be able to effectively run all of the scheduled tasks.
 You typically will not run this manually.

+## Notifications

+If you want to receive notifications by email, simply configure the Codeigniter Email library.